nurezzati/Affordable-Home-Analysis/README.md

 Research Methodology

 1. Desktop Research: I gathered data from authoritative sources, including National Property Information Centre (NAPIC), Department of Statistics Malaysia (DOSM), and various government programme portals (e.g., Residensi Wilayah, Rumah Selangorku, Residensi Prihatin).
-2. Data Visualization: The data collected were consolidated andt the insights were presented using various charts via Flourish to show clear visual narratives around population trends, housing supply, and programme performance.
+2. Data Visualization: The data collected were consolidated and the insights were presented using various charts via Flourish to show clear visual narratives around population trends, housing supply, and programme performance.

 --> Review Process: All findings and visuals were reviewed and cross-checked by my superior.
 Upon approval, the final report was submitted to the stakeholder and published on the company’s website.